Top 10 Diabetes Treatments You May Have Missed

 Although Victoza was originally approved in January, 2010, in 2017 it gained a new labeled indication to reduce the risk of heart attack, stroke and cardiovascular (CV) death in adults with type 2 diabetes and established heart (cardiovascular) disease.
 Victoza demonstrated a life-saving benefit that included a 22% reduction in cardiovascular death and a 15% reduction in all-cause death.

-In June 2019, it was approved for the treatment of pediatric patients 10 years or older with type 2 diabetes
+In June 2019, it was also approved for the treatment of pediatric patients 10 years or older with type 2 diabetes

 Victoza is available as a 0.6 mg (for initial titration), 1.2 mg or 1.8 mg injection dose in pre-filled, multidose pens.
 Each 3 mL pen contains 6 mg/mL of liraglutide.
-Victoza is used once daily each day, and it can be used at any time of the day, with or without food.
 Your healthcare provider will determine your dose.

 9. Ozempic & Rybelsus

 - As with other GLP-1 analogs, you should not use Ozempic if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent (type 1) diabetes, or diabetic ketoacidosis.
+Consider other antidiabetic therapies in patients with a history of pancreatitis.

 - In studies, the most common adverse reactions reported in 5% or greater of patients treated with Ozempic were: nausea, vomiting, diarrhea, abdominal (stomach area) pain and constipation.

-Rybelsus is given as an oral tablet once a day.
+- Rybelsus is given as an oral tablet once a day.
 The Rybelsus dose is taken at least 30 minutes before the first food, beverage, or other oral medications of the day with no more than 4 ounces of plain water only.
 This will help absorption.

-The most common side effects reported in at least 5% of patients taking Rybelsus are nausea, stomach area pain, diarrhea, decreased appetite, vomiting and constipation.
+- The most common side effects reported in at least 5% of patients taking Rybelsus are nausea, stomach area pain, diarrhea, decreased appetite, vomiting and constipation.

 10. Steglatro, Segluromet, and Steglujan (ertugliflozin)

-As we have seen, patients with type 2 diabetes often need a combination of medications to control their blood sugar.
+Patients with type 2 diabetes often need a combination of medications to control their blood sugar.

 Merck’s SGLT2 inhibitor Steglatro (ertugliflozin), as well as two new combination agents that contain ertugliflozin: Segluromet (ertugliflozin and metformin), and Steglujan (ertugliflozin and sitagliptin) were FDA-approved in 2017.
 These are all oral agents used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.